V3ntus/v3ntus.github.io/_posts/2024-01-24-atomos-reverse-engineer.md

 > [!NOTE]
 > [Atomos has confirmed](https://www.redsharknews.com/technology-computing/item/74-fpgas-the-processing-powerhouse-behind-todays-video-technology) that the Ninja series utilizes FPGA technology for accelerated hardware processing.
 This backs the results `binwalk` gave us stating the firmware contains FPGA bitstreams.
 This'll be interesting to disect later as I'll probably disassemble the device to identify the FPGA model.

-At this point, I found the [`radare2`](https://github.com/radareorg/radare2/) reverse engineering framework and figured it would be a good time to learn.
+At this point, I found the [`radare2`](https://github.com/radareorg/radare2/) framework and figured it would be a good time to learn.
 So I took a little break from this and went off to read the [Radare book](https://book.rada.re/first_steps/intro.html).

 I did run strings on the extracted `fw` file and found interesting entries in the MBR section of the file.
 The last line in this snippet hints at a UBOOT environment.
 If we find UART or JTAG, we could interrupt the bootloader and get a pre-boot environment shell.
 ```